jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   In the last chapter we learned about the Linux shell and it's purpose to help the user interact with the kernel.
 We learned that the GUI is just a *syntactic sugar* layer sitting on top of the shell.
 We also learned a series of essential commands in order to create and manipulate the contents of our file system.
 The next layer within the shell to be introduced is something called __shell meta-characters__.
 When Ken Thompson was creating Unix and the first user shell, he quickly realized a need to be able to perform certain repetitive tasks.
 For example, the concept of using wildcards to do pattern matching.

   Or to use negation or ranges to look for particular filenames or directories.
-One of the advantages of making everything is Unix a file is that a the file only had one data type, adn that was of type __text__.
+One of the advantages of making everything in Unix a file is that a file only had one data type, and that is of type __text__.
 Since everything is text, any file or directory can be searched for or filtered based on text patterns.
 Enter shell meta-characters which extend the normal capabilities of the shell.
 If you wanted to list the contents of any directory starting with the letters *"Do"*, how would you do it?
 By adding a wildcard to an ```ls``` command like this: ```ls -l Do*```.
 This command reads a directory's content and feeds it any filenames that match the first two characters *"Do"* and any number of other characters, (including 0 characters), represented by the star or asterisk (*).
 Shell meta-characters serve the purpose of replacing having to write a C program to recreate this same functionality.
 There are 18 characters that are standard across the bash shell[^64]--common punctuation/non alphanumeric characters that were adopted to represent these common repetitive text modification tasks done in the shell.

 ![*User -> Shell -> Kernel -> Shell -> User*](images/Chapter-06/shells/figure2.png "User -> Shell -> Kernel -> Shell -> User")